We are a globally recognized innovator of sound, image, and voice technologies for cinemas, home theaters, PCs, mobile devices, and games.

 Now, Dolby Vision delivers the viewing experience that's closer to what we want to see.

-To alleviate this problem, content mastered in Dolby Vision creates a signal that can be delivered at 4,000 nits, resulting in more detailed images with greater contrast.
-Brighter highlights and more nuanced darks go far beyond what is displayed by current HDTV standards.
+To alleviate this problem, Dolby Vision masters content at 4,000 nits, resulting in more detailed images with greater contrast in both the cinema and at home.
+Brighter highlights and more nuanced darks go far beyond what is displayed today.

 Instead of just adding more pixels with UHD (4K), we're making each pixel better by sending content mastered in Dolby Vision to a Dolby Vision enabled display.